Construction Solutions work hazards, and options for making work safer

 Description:

 Cutting bricks, blocks, stone, concrete and other masonry materials generates a large amount of dust that may contain high levels of crystalline silica and create a hazard for everyone in the vicinity.
+Increasingly, nano-enabled masonry products are being used in construction that can also expose workers to inhaling engineered nanomaterials when the products are being cut, such as concrete roofing tiles that contain nano-size titanium dioxide for example.
 Wet dust suppression is a control option for hand-held masonry saws (also called “cut-off,” “chop,” and “concrete” saws).
 The size of the blades used with these saws varies depending on the manufacturer and model.
 While it is common to find them with blades ranging in size from 12 to 16 inches, there are versions with smaller blades.
 In general, this type of control uses a pump or line pressure to deliver water through a hose to the saw blade/cutting surface where it combines with particles and reduces airborne dust levels.
 Water can be supplied through a hose connected to a municipal water supply or from a portable water source.

 The following are examples of commercially available saws with wet dust suppression systems: